IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 }
 {% endhighlight %}

 The same technique can be used with the `methodToRequestBuilder` function.
-Now instead of always using the `emptyBuilder` it adds the method the latest one using implicit resolution.
+Now, instead of always using the `emptyBuilder`, it adds the method to the latest one using implicit resolution.

 {% highlight scala %}
 implicit def methodToRequestBuilder(method: Method)(implicit builder: RequestBuilder): RequestBuilder = builder.withMethod(method)
 {% endhighlight %}

-Now that we can use codeblocks to reuse common request parameters it would be nice to simplify the DSL by adding nicer aliases for some of the common `RequestBuilder` methods.
+Now that you can use codeblocks to reuse common request parameters it would be nice to simplify the DSL by adding nicer aliases for some of the common `RequestBuilder` methods.

 {% highlight scala %}
 implicit class RichRequestBuilder(builder: RequestBuilder) {